 • Rein in SAWS lobbying to become water brokers of central Texas off rate payer's backs.

 • Secure an audit of Vista Ridge AND audits of any $1 billion or more projects BEFORE contracts are signed.

-Don't forget to read and print both pages of the petition and carefully read the Petition Instructions!
+Don't forget to read and print both pages of the petition and carefully read the Petition Instructions linked below!

 This SAWS Accountability Letter sent on February 19, 2020, notified the Mayor and Council that we are no longer waiting for them to take responsibility for SAWS' mess.
-(We've been waiting since March 2019 for any support from the Council -- to no avail.
+(We've been waiting since March 2019 for action by anyone on the Council -- to no avail.)